AI Workshop: learn to build apps with AI →

 bg-${color}-500

-But it wasn’t applied to the page because Tailwind couldn’t find for example the text bg-red-500 in the code, so the code was not added to the final CSS.
+But it wasn’t applied to the page because Tailwind couldn’t find, for example, the text bg-red-500 in the code, so the class was not included in the final CSS.

 So instead I made a list of possible color options in a switch, and generated the class: